Brieff, an AI sales copilot you don't have to babysit.

 Three screens, one workspace shell.

 Home: the rep’s day.
 Next call, this-week stats, today’s meetings as a card grid, quick actions.
-A command center, not a cold open.
+A command center rather than a cold open.

 Prep: a read-optimized brief.
 “Walk in knowing” (one primary insight plus three supporting leads with the detail collapsed), attendees with roles, likely objections, and copyable discovery questions.
-Posture is skim and trust your read of the room.
+The posture is skim, then trust your read of the room.

-Recap, the hero: paste rough notes once, get a cited summary, owner-assigned action items, a reviewable CRM diff (stage/next-step/health, each Approve/Reject), and a drafted follow-up email.
-Approve & send, then “Saved ~14 min.”
-Transparency is made spatial: a sticky left rail shows exactly which records the AI read (“Brieff read · 4 records”) and every bullet links to its source.
+Recap, the hero: paste rough notes once and you get a cited summary, owner-assigned action items, a reviewable CRM diff (stage, next step, health, each one Approve or Reject), and a drafted follow-up email.
+Approve and send: “Saved ~14 min.”
+Transparency is made spatial here.
+A sticky left rail shows exactly which records the AI read (“Brieff read · 4 records”), and every bullet links to its source.

 B1Selected design decisions

 Accessibility isn’t optional.
 A contrast audit caught a metadata grey failing WCAG AA (2.52:1).
-Fixed the secondary and tertiary greys and introduced a stepped type scale (title → section → body → meta) so hierarchy comes from weight and color, never from shrinking text below legibility.
+I fixed the secondary and tertiary greys and introduced a stepped type scale (title, section, body, meta) so hierarchy comes from weight and color, never from shrinking text below legibility.

-Fill vs. distribute.On wide monitors the layout either capped early (dead zones) or stretched single elements (a button floating at the far edge).
+Fill vs. distribute.On wide monitors the layout either capped early (dead zones) or stretched single elements, a button floating alone at the far edge.
 The resolution: don’t add width, add columns.
 Dashboards fill with a card grid; record pages distribute into multi-column flows at comfortable widths.
-“Fill vs. cap” was a false binary.
+“Fill vs. cap” turned out to be a false binary.
 The answer is distribution.

-The product shipped its UI as “Relay,” a placeholder that was generic and un-ownable.
-I coined Brieff, the Workable/Airtable trick of doubling a letter to make a real word trademarkable.
-It names the product (a briefbefore and after every meeting), and the doubled ff became the logo device: the wordmark reads “Brief,” but the second f carries the brand color.
+The product shipped its UI as “Relay,” a placeholder that was generic and impossible to own.
+I coined Brieff, using the Workable/Airtable trick of doubling a letter to turn a real word into something trademarkable.
+It names the product (a briefbefore and after every meeting), and the doubled ff became the logo device: the wordmark reads “Brief,” and the second f carries the brand color.

 The wordmark itself is drawn, not typed.
 It starts from Halyard Display, the brand’s display face, but I reworked the letterforms to make it ours: the r, the i, and of course the double f, tweaked and refitted until the pair reads as one mark instead of two letters standing next to each other.

-The color work is the part I’m proudest of as reasoning, not taste.
+The color work is the part I’m proudest of, because every choice has reasoning behind it, and I can defend all of it.
 The mark started purple on instinct, detoured into a bright azure, and the azure taught the lesson: it read like Facebook.
 Rendered comparisons showed why.
 A white letter on a dark rounded tile isthe Facebook/Messenger form, and blue is the sales-tech category default (Salesforce, Apollo, Outreach, Gong).
 A blue Brieff disappears into the crowd.
 So the way back to purple had reasoning behind it this time: the brief was “vibrant, with contrast against the warm paper,” and that’s a color-theory question.
-The background is yellow-warm, so its complementary is blue-violet, which pops hardest against it.
-Landed on vivid violet #7C3AED, vibrant but still credible for an enterprise-sales buyer (rejected magenta as too consumer, iris as the over-used Stripe/Linear lane).
-Tinted the near-black ink to #18121F so the neutrals belong to the accent family.
+The background is yellow-warm, so its complementary is blue-violet, and violet pops hardest against it.
+I landed on vivid violet #7C3AED: vibrant but still credible for an enterprise-sales buyer.
+Magenta felt too consumer, and iris is the over-used Stripe/Linear lane.
+Then I tinted the near-black ink to #18121F so the neutrals belong to the accent family.

-I also interrogated whether the brand even neededa bespoke icon (research says no for a young brand: wordmark-led, derived ff monogram for the favicon), and replaced the generic hand-rolled icons with Phosphor to escape the default “shadcn dashboard” look.
-Because the design system is tokenized, the entire re-skin across three screens was a few-line change.
+I also questioned whether the brand even needed a bespoke icon.
+For a young brand the research says no: wordmark-led, with a derived ff monogram for the favicon.
+I replaced the generic hand-rolled icons with Phosphor to escape the default shadcn-dashboard look.
+And because the design system is tokenized, the entire re-skin across three screens was a few-line change.

-Brieff is deployed and live: paste real notes and you get a real, context-aware recap, generated by a hosted model, with cached outputs kept as a graceful fallback so a demo never breaks.
+Brieff is deployed and live.
+Paste real notes and you get a real, context-aware recap, generated by a hosted model, with cached outputs kept as a graceful fallback so a demo never breaks.
 The thinking, the system, the brand, and a working product are all done.
-The point was never a mockup, it was to ship something a skeptical rep could actually use.
+The point was always to ship something a skeptical rep could actually use, and that’s what’s live.